-The following sections provide information to help you upgrade an existing driver to version 4.5:
+The following sections provide information to help you upgrade an existing driver:

-- Section 5.1, "Supported Upgrade Paths," on page 47 - Section 5.2, "What's New in Version 4.5," on page 47 - Section 5.3, "Upgrading the Driver," on page 47
+- "Supported Upgrade Paths" on page 47

+- "What's New" on page 47

+- "Upgrading the Driver" on page 48

-5.1 Supported Upgrade Paths
+Supported Upgrade Paths

 You can upgrade from any 3.x version of the Active Directory driver.
-Upgrading a pre-3.x version of the driver directly to version 4.5 is not supported.
+Upgrading a pre-3.x version of the driver directly to version 4.0.2.1 is not supported.

-NOTE: If you upgrade to version 4.5 of the Active Directory driver, you need the Identity Manager 4.5-based Product Activation Credential in order to be able to use the upgraded driver.
+NOTE: If you upgrade to version 4.0.2.1 of the Active Directory driver, you need the Identity Manager 4.6-based Product Activation Credential to use the upgraded driver.
 The activation level has been increased due to the addition of an additional feature.